 - Learn how the brain impacts mental health

-- Explore how discrimination against the mentally ill makes it difficult to seek help
+- Explore how discrimination against those with a mental health condition makes it difficult to seek help

 - Learn about many great achievers who experienced mental illness

-- Research how the mentally ill are portrayed in the media
+- Research how mental health is portrayed in the media

 - Create anti-stigma campaign activities